 My Invisalign pain was pretty severe for the first few months.
 The pain wasn’t intense when the trays were on my teeth, but pulling them off was incredibly painful.
 Chewing for the first few weeks made me cry.

-Unfortunately, there is really no way to know what you will feel until you get them.
+Unfortunately, there is no way to know what you will feel until you get them.
 Just know that pain is a real possibility.
-A lot of patients didn’t know that they would be in pain.
+A lot of patients didn’t realize that they would be in pain.
 I wasn’t prepared for severe Invisalign pain either.

 It helps to go into your treatment plan knowing what to expect.
 Yes, you might experience severe pain for a few weeks, but it does get better.